05bit/pushka/README.md

 # pushka

-Push notifications, SMS, and emails on top of asyncio
+Push notifications, SMS and emails on top of asyncio.

 # Install